Mortgages for first time home buyers

 One of the more confusing mortgage concepts is insurance.
 Not only can you get mortgage life insurance to protect your estate in case you die before paying off your loan, you can also purchase mortgage loan insurance, which protects the lender should you default on your mortgage.
 The latter type of coverage is what people are referring to when they talk about insured mortgages.

 The insurance premium is a percentage of your home’s purchase price, but that percentage is determined by the size of your down payment.
-Typically, the percentage will fall between 1.80% – 3.60%.
-Fortunately, CMHC provides an easy-to-use calculator for determining your premium.
+Typically, the percentage will fall between 0.6% – 4.50%.

-And while it may not look like much, those extra percentage points will cost you tens of thousands of dollars.
 You can choose to pay that all at once or add it to your monthly mortgage payments.
-However, premiums in Manitoba, Ontario, and Quebec are also subject to provincial sales tax, and that tax can’t be added to your loan amount, so prepare for that when considering your closing costs.
+Premiums in Ontario are subject to provincial sales tax, and that tax can’t be added to your loan amount, so prepare for that when considering your closing costs.

 Are all mortgages insured?

-No. Most lenders will require you to get mortgage loan insurance if you’re making a down payment that’s less than 20% of the home’s purchase price.
+No. Lenders will require you to get mortgage loan insurance if you’re making a down payment that’s less than 20% of the home’s purchase price.
 This insurance is not available for homes with purchase prices of $1 million or more, and those properties require minimum down payments of 20%.